PlagueVonKarma/jep-hack/README.md

 - Seasick: Kris running sprite
 - Pigu-A, RevoSucks, walle303 - Contributors to Pokemon Anniversary Red's repository, where we reused the Green/FeMC sprites.

+## Music Credits

+### JEP Developers
+JEP-affiliated musicians require music to be used with direct credit for non-commerical purposes.
+Credit the musician in any case of using them.
+- LuciShrimp: Most of the new music in JEP.
+If it's not by someone else it is most likely from her.
+- Zeta_Null: Sinjoh Ruins theme, Silent Hills

+### Unaffiliated
+- FroggestSpirit: HGSS Poke Mart Demix

 ## Other Sources
 - Nob Ogasawara (Many prototype Pokemon names)
 - ImportedCheese (Japanese speaker who named Hyoshu)